anruo-wang/Hotel_booking_analysis/README.md

 The data used in this notebook are from [Kaggle](https://www.kaggle.com/jessemostipak/hotel-booking-demand).

 SQL is used for creating tables for tableau.
+The sql qureies for this project can be found [here](https://github.com/anruo-wang/Hotel_booking_analysis/blob/main/hotel_EDA_sql.sql).

 All visualization in this notebook are created using tableau.